openstax/pipeline-library/README.md

 Note, the Jenkins' instance must be preconfigured to use the library.
 Go to Manage Jenkins > Configure System > Global Pipeline Libraries to add this library to your instance.

+## Development

+### Development Tools

+- Java
+- Groovy >=3.5
+- Maven >=3.5

+On a Mac, these can be installed using: `brew install groovy maven`.

+### Feature Development

+First read [Jenkins on Jenkins - Unit Testing Shared Libraries](https://relaxdiego.com/2018/02/jenkins-on-jenkins-shared-libraries.html).
+Use the existing tests and the aforementioned article as a guide for writing new functionality and tests.

+You can run the unit-tests by building the project using: `mvn clean install`.

 # License

 This software is subject to the provisions of the GNU Affero General